MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/set-option.md

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-Sets the options for shadow copy creation. if used without parameters, **set option** displays help at the command prompt.
+Sets the options for shadow copy creation.
+If used without parameters, **set option** displays help at the command prompt.

 ## Syntax